codio-content/Linux-Introduction/.guides/content/Creating-files-576d.md

 |||definition
 ### Command: `touch`
 __Definition:__
-If any file does not exist, the `touch` command creates it with default permissions.
+If any file does not exist, the `touch` command will create it.

 Additionaly, the `touch` command needs an _argument_, in this case, the argument is the name of the file to be created, don't forget the file extension:

 `touch file.extension`